pierreschutz/ADA_Project/README.md

-# Title - Dive into the Heart of Chicago's crime
+# Dive into the Heart of Chicago's crime

 Please find our data story here : https://pierreschutz.github.io/dada-story/